Teotihuacan North Of Mexico City, Mexico Travel Guide

 Information desks assist with directions, transportation, and general inquiries.
 Various airline lounges and independent lounges are present.

 Buses drop passengers at a single one of the entrance gates to the historical excavation site, usually Gate 1 or Gate 2.
 Confirmation with the driver or conductor regarding the stop is advisable.
 Purchase your round-trip ticket upon arrival at the bus station for simplified return travel.
-This high frequency means a short wait.
+This high frequency indicates a short wait.

 For onward bus travel within Mexico, arrive 30-45 minutes before departure to find your gate and board.